Butter Powder: Is It Healthy, How to Use It, and How Long It Lasts

 Enter butter powder.

-Like all things stored in large #10 cans, the appeal of butter powder is in its long shelf life, which can be up to five years or under the right storage conditions.
-Compare this to regular butter, or even shortening, which can last up to 18 months, and its use is apparent.
+The appeal of butter powder is its long shelf life, up to five years or more under the right storage conditions, depending on the brand and packaging.
+Compare this to regular butter or even shortening, which lasts up to 18 months, and the advantage is clear.

 What is butter powder made of?